Remember the last time you went to the grocery store hungry?

 Here’s where you need to be honest with yourself.
 No one can tell you what your needs versus wants are.
 I can only give you a framework.

 Needs tend to be all those things that take care of us physically or provide security.
 This includes shelter (rent or mortgages), utilities, food, transportation, and insurance.

 You can’t escape needs.
 But you do have more control over them in the long term.
 For example, if you have a giant mortgage, you can either refinance or sell your house.

 Wants are optional.
 Some examples are eating out, gifts, travel, and entertainment.

-Maybe you get a lot of joy out of going out to eat with friends (pre-COVID-19).
+Maybe you get a lot of joy out of going out to eat with friends.
 This meets a deep need for social connection.
 If you cut out going out to eat, that need will be unmet, and there’s a danger you’ll dump your whole budget.

-Look for these “want as need” areas.
-Give them priority if you have the extra money.
-Or better yet, look for ways to meet these needs without money or by spending less.
+Look for these “want as need” areas and find ways to meet these needs without money or by spending less.
 Can you go to less expensive restaurants with your friends?
 Invite them over for dinner, and rotate hosting?
 Or get together to go hiking, walking, or some other activity that doesn’t require money?